Wanting to become plastic-free in HK?

 What other changes can I make to my beauty routine to be plastic-free?

 Look around your bathroom; how many plastic containers are there?
-You can reduce the plastic in your bathroom easily – this time by going back to basics rather than looking for innovations.
+You can reduce the plastic in your bathroom easily.
+In the bathroom, consider going back to basics rather than looking for innovations.

 Moving onto food, how can I rid my kitchen of single-use plastic?